Algebraic models of change of groups functors in (co)free rational equivariant spectra: The fixed points-inflation adjunction

 \subsection{Quillen pairs}

 Stolz~\cite{Stolz11} constructs a flat model structure on orthogonal $G$-spectra which has the same weak equivalences as the stable model structure, and for which the identity functor is a left Quillen equivalence from the stable model structure to the flat model structure.
 The flat model structure has all the necessary properties to apply our general results from Sections~\ref{sec:functors} and~\ref{sec:compare}.
-In particular, the flat model structure on orthogonal $G$-spectra is a monoidal model structure which satisfies the monoid axiom (so that the categories of modules inherit a right lifted model structure), is convenient, and has flat cofibrant objects, see Section~\ref{sec:background} for more details.
+In particular, the flat model structure on orthogonal $G$-spectra is a monoidal model structure which satisfies the monoid axiom (so that the categories of modules inherit a right lifted model structure), fits into a convenient pair of model structures, and has flat cofibrant objects, see Section~\ref{sec:background} for more details.
 Before we can show a correspondence of functors we need to prove that certain functors are Quillen in the flat model structure on equivariant spectra.

 We now briefly sketch the construction of the flat model structure on $G$-spectra.
 For more details see~\cite{Stolz11} and~\cite{BrunDundasStolz}.
 Given a family $\mc{F}$ of subgroups of a group $G$, the $\mc{F}$-model structure on $G$-spaces is the model structure in which a map $f$ is a weak equivalence (resp., fibration) if and only if $f^H$ is a weak homotopy equivalence (resp., Serre fibration) for each $H \in \mc{F}$.
 We refer to the weak equivalences (resp., fibrations, resp., cofibrations) in this model structure as the $\mc{F}$-equivalences (resp., $\mc{F}$-fibrations, resp., $\mc{F}$-cofibrations).
 In the case when the family $\mc{F}$ consists of all the subgroups of $G$, we call these the genuine weak equivalences, genuine fibrations and genuine cofibrations.